danijar/crafter/README.md

 ### Constructor

-For comparability between papers, we recommend using the environment in its default configuration.
-Nonetheless, the environment can be configured via its
+To ensure comparability across research papers, we recommend using the environment in its default configuration.
+Nonetheless, the environment can be configured via its constructor:
-constructor:

 ```py
 crafter.Env(area=(64, 64), view=(9, 9), size=(64, 64), length=10000, seed=None)